 I'm aware that there are people who look upon Kubrick's work as cold and distant.
 That was never my view of The Shining.
-Though I'd some struggles with it initially, it was, to me, ultimately humane in its reach for a fundamental real beyond an often deceptive and fantasy-fulfillment surface gloss had in story-telling.
-So, too, is King's book, at least at its beginning.
+Though I'd some struggles with it initially, it was, to me, ultimately humane in its reach for a fundamental reality beyond an often deceptive and fantasy-fulfillment surface gloss had in story-telling.
+So, too, does King's book, at least at its beginning, exhibit this humane reach.
 His writing style doesn't appeal to me, and never has, which is why I don't read King, but I did read The Shining many years ago, after having seen Kubrick's film, and was impressed then with the depth of King's acquaintance with the psychology of abuse, alcoholism and addiction, not just as it relates to Jack in his battle with alcoholism, but his family, friends and acquaintances as well, and King's ability to express that knowledge without losing the panorama of the individual and their unique experience.

-Kubrick, in reality, was truer to King's story of Jack than King was.
+Kubrick, in reality, seems to me to have been truer to King's story of Jack than King was.
 King flinched.
 He wanted wholesale absolution for Jack in his possession by exterior spirits, and in the end evil had to destroy itself.
-Just as Kubrick scorned the ending of Burgess' novel, Alex's pathology blithely explained away as a product of youth, impulses to excesses from which he awakes as he grows a little older, so too does he avoid King's sentimentality.
+Just as Kubrick scorned the ending of Burgess' novel in which Alex's pathology is blithely explained away as a product of youth, impulses to excesses from which he awakes as he grows a little older, so too does Kubrick avoid King's sentimentality.
 The audience is given no easy out in any of Kubrick's works.

 Because the film's language is composed of visuals, music and dialogue.
 Music and visuals tell us what dialogue does not.

-The following are grabs from Google Maps pinpointing the locations of the opening shots on Going-to-the-sun-road in the film:
+The following posts have screengrabs from Google Maps pinpointing the locations of the opening shots on Going-to-the-sun-road in the film: